jmcameron/category_list_test/README.md

 Install the test plugin
 -----------------------
-* Download and install the plugin zip file: category_list_test.zip
+* Download and install the plugin zip file from this page:

+   category_list_test.zip

    * Note: when you click on the zip file, github takes you to another screen, click on the [RAW] button to download the zip file.
 Save it on you local